drammock/mne-python/doc/install/mne_python.rst

     PyQt5:         5.14.1

-.. collapse:: |hand-stop-o| If you get an error...
+.. collapse:: |hand-paper| If you get an error...
     :class: danger

     .. rubric:: If you see an error like: